Optimization of Structural Flood Mitigation Strategies: Model

 \end{linenomath*} Here, $\mathcal{A}$ denotes the set of asset regions to be protected and $z$ denotes the objective function.
 This function is defined in Equation \eqref{eqn:general-ofmp-objective} and captures the maximum water volume over all asset locations and times.
-Constraint \eqref{eqn:general-ofmp-2d-swe} denotes the solution to the shallow water equations in the presence of the configuration $\sum_{i = 1}^{n} \delta(\omega_{i})$.
-Constraints \eqref{eqn:general-ofmp-prohibit-structures} prohibit structures from being constructed ``underneath'' an asset.
-Constraint \eqref{eqn:general-ofmp-valid-structures} ensures $\left(\omega_{1}, \omega_{2}, \dots, \omega_{n}\right)$ resides within the set of all feasible configurations $\mathcal{F}$, i.e., $\mathcal{F}$ distinguishes valid and invalid structure positions.
+Constraint \eqref{eqn:general-ofmp-2d-swe} denotes the solution to the shallow water equations in the presence of the $m$ mitigation measures.
+Constraints \eqref{eqn:general-ofmp-prohibit-structures} prohibit measures from being constructed ``underneath'' an asset.
+Similarly, Constraints \eqref{eqn:general-ofmp-prohibit-roughness} prohibit the roughness at an asset location from being modified.
+Finally, Constraint \eqref{eqn:general-ofmp-valid-structures} ensures $(\omega_{1}, \omega_{2}, \dots, \omega_{m})$ resides within the set of all feasible parametric configurations $\mathcal{F}$, i.e., $\mathcal{F}$ distinguishes valid and invalid mitigation designs.

-In this paper, only one structure type is considered, although the approach can easily be generalized to include other structures.
-Namely, immovable walls of fixed length ($\ell$), width ($w$), and height ($b$) are used.
+For simplicity of presentation, this paper considers only two types of structural measures, although the approach can easily be generalized to include other soft and hard measures, both temporary and permanent.
+The first type is an immovable wall of fixed length ($\ell$), width ($w$), and height ($\bar{b}_{i}$).
 Each wall is defined using three continuously-defined, bounded parameters: latitudinal position of the wall centroid ($\lambda_{i}$), longitudinal position of the wall centroid ($\phi_{i}$), and angle of the wall formed with respect to the longitudinal axis ($\theta_{i}$).
-In this paper, the centroid position is always bounded by the scenario domain's spatial extent, and $\theta_{i} \in [0, \pi]$.
-With these assumptions, the OFMP is reduced to deciding $\omega_{i} = \left(\lambda_{i}, \phi_{i}, \theta_{i}\right)$ for all wall-type structures.
+In this paper, the centroid position is bounded by the scenario domain's spatial extent, and $\theta_{i} \in [0, \pi]$.
+The second structural type is a revegetation project defined by a 2D circular region with center $(\lambda_{i}, \phi_{i})$ and fixed radius $r$ that increases the area's Manning's roughness coefficient based on a fixed field $\bar{n}_{i}$.
+Under these assumptions, the OFMP aims at deciding $\omega_{i} = \left(\lambda_{i}, \phi_{i}, \theta_{i}, \bar{b}_{i}, \bar{n}_{i}\right)$ for each measure $i \in \{1, 2, \dots, m\} = \mathcal{M}$, where $\bar{b}_{i}$ and $\bar{n}_{i}$ are decided a priori for each measure.
 More specifically, this produces an OFMP of the specialized form \begin{linenomath*}

-\end{linenomath*} where Constraints \eqref{eqn:specific-ofmp-valid-structures} replace Constraint \eqref{eqn:general-ofmp-valid-structures} of the more general OFMP.
-Here, $\lambda_{lb}$ and $\lambda_{ub}$ ($\phi_{lb}$ and $\phi_{ub}$) are the lower and upper latitudinal (longitudinal) boundaries of the scenario domain.
-Constraints \eqref{eqn:specific-ofmp-wall-definition}, in particular, impose the nonzero wall height $b$ within each rotated rectangle defined using the parameters $\lambda_{i}$, $\phi_{i}$, and $\theta_{i}$ and a standard 2D rotation matrix.